Protecting Your Accounts is Our Top Priority

 Purdue Federal has recently partnered with The Members Group (TMG), a card processing company, to provide automated fraud detection and alerts for debit and credit cards.
 As a result you'll receive notifications quicker by an automated phone call.
 These phone calls will come from 866.518.0213.

 Log into your online banking account and select ‘Enroll in Fraud Text Alerts' from the Quick Links menu at the right of the account summary landing page.

-REMEMBER, neither Purdue Federal or TMG will ever ask you for personal financial information or your entire credit card account number.
+REMEMBER: If Purdue Federal or TMG initiates the call, we will never ask you for personal financial information or your entire credit card account number.

 Visa requires specific paperwork for disputing unauthorized charges whether it is suspected fraud or simply an error by the retailer.
 We can help you with the necessary paperwork and in some cases provide provisional credit until your dispute is handled.
 Within 90 days we will either correct the error or explain why we believe the transaction was correct.*

 * You must notify us no later than 60 days after you receive the first statement from the account from which the unauthorized transactions appeared.